ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 ### Canvas Mode (toggle) 📄

-If checked, data is directly pulled from the <canvas> element using `.toDataURL()` when producing static image renders.
+If checked, data is directly pulled from the `Canvas` element using `.toDataURL()` when producing static image renders.
 This additional rendering mode can be leveraged for projects with varying aspect ratios across different tokens.

-Please note that scripts containing multiple <canvas> elements may not render as intended.
+Please note that scripts containing multiple `Canvas` elements may not render as intended.

 ### Generate MP4 assets (toggle) 📄